Ray-ui/ray-ui.github.io/_pages/about.md

 - <span class='label label-update'>Oct 2024</span>:
 I was delighted to meet everyone in Melbourne.
 Looking forward to our next gathering!

+- <span class='label label-update'>Oct 2023</span>:
+Our paper "RLoc: Towards Robust Indoor Localization by Quantifying Uncertainty" has been accepted to IMWUT (UBICOMP 2024)!
+We are excited to share our work on robust indoor localization through uncertainty quantification.

 <link rel="stylesheet" href="{{ '/assets/css/publication-cards.css' | relative_url }}">

 # 📑 Publications